happygeneralist/civic-design-intelligence/001_Research_studies/Study_002.md

   - emotional_regulation
 ---

-# Parent Interviews – Emotional Regulation and Home Support
+# Parent Interviews – Supporting their children through transitions into the future

 ### Purpose
-To understand how parents experience and respond to their children’s emotional regulation challenges at home, and how schools or services influence this experience.
+To understand how parents experience transitions in their young people's lives, and how they navigate decision-making.

 ### Research questions
-- How do parents describe their child’s emotional regulation challenges?
+- What options are parents and young people considering for the future?
-- What strategies do families use to manage them?
+- What helps them make decisions?
-- How do schools and professionals currently support (or fail to support) families?
+- What barriers exist to decision-making?

 ### Method summary
 - **Approach:** Semi-structured interviews (45–60 minutes)
 - **Recruitment:** Through local SEND parent networks
 - **Sample:** 10 parents across multiple school types
 - **Data collected:** Audio recordings, transcripts, observation notes
-- **Analysis approach:** Thematic coding in Obsidian using #regulation, #support_gap
+- **Analysis approach:** Thematic coding

 ### Key findings
-1. Children’s regulation difficulties often reflect stress from external environments (especially school).
+1. Parents find that their interactions with schools and the local authority is a struggle and a fight.
-2. Parents feel isolated and unsupported in addressing regulation challenges.
+2. Parents are firefighting for so much of the time that they don't have the ability to plan in advance.
+However, they recognise the need for forward planning is much greater than for young people without SEND.
-3. Families improvise coping strategies without clear professional guidance.
+3. Parents don't know where to go for reliable information.

 ### Illustrative quotes
 > “There is more and more outside the house that she can't control so she is trying to control more and more in the house.”